zaborowm/dsc-modeling-your-data-nyc-ds-career-042219/README.md

-> **Comment:** This is a modelling choice.
+> **Comment:** This is a modeling choice.
 Clearly there are advantages and tradebacks to the two approaches.
 On the one hand, removing the weight component has substantially diminished the model's performance.
 On the other hand, multicollinearity between the features has been reduced.
 For now, let's opt for the previous version of the model which does suffer from some multicollinearity, which could impact model interpretation, but produces a more accurate model overall.

 ```python